ewhanhan/Only-You-Can-Prevent-Forest-Fires-/README.md

 ### Pause Menu Options
 **RESUME** - Resume the game.

-**OBJECTIVES** - You will find a description about the goals in the game.
+**OBJECTIVES** - You will find a description about the goals of the game.

 **CONTROLS** - You will find all the buttons and their functions within the game.